oxfordmmm/Bugflow_DSL2/readme.md

 # Bugflow DSL2
-A bacterial sequencing data processing pipeline
+A nextflow pipeline for processing bacterial sequences

 ## Overview
 DSL2 version of Bug-flow DSL1: A pipeline for mapping followed by variant calling and de novo assembly of Illumina short read libraries.
 The pipeline is developed for use by the Modernising Medical Microbiology consortium based at the University of Oxford.